Financial arrangements of a foster carer

 • Children should not have ‘hand-me-downs’ or clothing purchased from charity shops.

-When a child leaves placement their clothing should at least meet minimum requirements.
+When a child leaves the foster carers their clothing should at least meet minimum requirements.
 If the child has been in your care for over three months, they should have a full complement of up-to-date clothing and footwear, in good condition.
 Carers need to show that all children in their care have plentiful changes of clothing and that children are encouraged to take part in choosing their clothing (where age-appropriate).

 Hire Purchase